Learn How to Become a Citizen of the United States

 Who Is Eligible to Apply for Citizenship?

 If a person has a green card, that does not automatically make her or him eligible to apply for citizenship.
-A green card holder must meet several requirements before applying for full citizenship, which includes:
+A green card holder must meet several requirements before applying for full citizenship, which include:

 - You have been a legal permanent resident for at least five years, with some exceptions.